Skip to main content

 Antihistamine (H1 blocker) examples:

 Histamine is a chemical messenger.
 The receptor, for instance, H1 = Histamine Type 1 receptor.
 See the redundancy?
 H1 is already defined as a type of receptor and the "H1 receptors" bit.
 Like LCD display = Liquid Crystal Display display.
 (O'MacMick nods.)
-(Seamus) Ahra now!
+(Seamus) Tar thusa anois!
 Ye didn't blink for three pebbles, but this? 🤦

-As an analogy, look at it as a door,
+As an analogy of histamine and the receptors, look at them as a door mechanism,

 Examples: